bengrunfeld/study-notes/python.md

 A module is a file containing Python definitions and statements suffixed with `.py`.
 Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.
-If you write and save a module as `file.py`, you import it with the `import` command, minus the suffix. import fileThis does not enter the names of the functions defined in fibo directly in the current symbol table; it only enters the module name 'file' there.
+If you write and save a module as `file.py`, you import it with the `import` command, minus the suffix. import fileThis does not enter the names of the functions defined in `file` directly in the current symbol table; it only enters the module name `file` there.
 Using the module name you can access the functions.
 E.g. file.add_nums(10)

 To get the name of the file: